-Unravel a stone in this workshop, to see what you can find at its heart
+Unravel a stone in this poetry and illustration workshop, to see what you can find at its heart

 A stone is a knot of earthy relationships.
 On the one hand, its chunky materiality tugs us towards echoey expanses of geological time.
 Weighing the same stone in the other hand, we notice the fray of texture and shape or even a smell which ties the rock back to our own relationships with the land, our memories and personal encounters.
 In this workshop, we will furtle below the surface of a stone, to find what lies at its heart.
 To do this we will combine visual and textual modes of working, exploring the physical action of making a line, a tone, a form in an image at the same time as language.
 You will be provided with your own stone and your tutors, poet Holly Corfield Carr and illustrator Rose Ferraby, will guide playful and adventurous expeditions across these pocket-sized and portable landscapes.
 We welcome those of all skills and experience levels.
 All materials and stones will be provided.